kashbasavaraju/Module_2/README.md

 Install Questionary and Fire from Python Library using the following command in python:

+'''python
+text = 'install pip fire'
+print(text)
+'''

 Then activate the program

 ## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.
+This section should include screenshots, code blocks, or animations explaining how to use your project